learn-co-students/ruby-project-guidelines-chicago-web-033020/README.md

+# CLI CRUD APP
+This simple CLI APP allow students to manage their enrollments and view course info.
+* bundle install
+Contributors: Yann, Duke, Jess
+CRUD feature:
+Read => Students will be able to read info such as available and look at what courses are already enrolled.
+Create => New students can creat new account, they can enrolled into a new course.
+Update => Students can update their personal info.
+Delete => New students can drop a course.

+Models:
+Student => Stores student info such as name and city.
+Course => Stores course info.
+Record => Stores enrollments of students.

+Student ---<Records>--- Course

+License:
+This is licensed under #Learn.co Educational Content License

+###Original Content###
 # Module One Final Project Guidelines

 Congratulations, you're at the end of module one!
 You've worked crazy hard to get here and have learned a ton.